Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/08-data-analysis-with-python/data-analysis-with-python-course/pandas-creating-columns.md

 ## --text--

-code ใดที่จะเพิ่มคอลัมน์ "Certificates per month" ใน`certificates_earned` DataFrame  เช่นเดียวกับตารางด้านล่าง?
+What code would add a "Certificates per month" column to the `certificates_earned` DataFrame like the one below?

 <pre>      Certificates  Time (in months)  Certificates per month
 Tom               8                16                    0.50